 Make sure you stir the paint to mix the binders and resins that enable your topcoat to adhere.

 A paint bucket is easier because you’re not carting around a heavy paint tin.

 Step 5: Apply Primer

 When applying a primer onto bare plaster, start with the corners and edges that meet other surfaces like door and window frames.
 Pros call this “cutting in.”
 Now, fill in the central panels of the wall with the roller.

 Wait the recommended drying time between coats while the paint dries.
-Primer contains more resin than colour pigment, so it seals porous surfaces to give the emulsion a good bonding surface.
+Primer contains more resin than colour pigment, sealing porous surfaces to give the emulsion a good bonding surface.
 This Jenolite Stain Blocker is an excellent choice.

 Step 6: Sand Between Coats